 Other mobile carriers may leak your phone number in different ways.
 I have created a script, that you can use to test this leak at http://www.tinyhack.com/check.php that will show the HTTP headers this server received.
 If you try to browse using your phone and you see your phone number there, then you’re in trouble.
 Imagine you get a call from a marketer when you visit their site, not very funny isn’t it?.

-What scares me is that a wrong setup in a mobile carrier can make your phone number to be visible to outside world.
-Imagine if my provider uses transparent proxy, then it doesn’t matter if I use opera, the default web browser, or even my computer, my phone number will still be visible.
+What scares me is that a wrong setup in a mobile carrier can make your phone number to be visible to the outside world.
+Imagine if my provider uses a transparent proxy, then it doesn’t matter if I use opera, the default web browser, or even my computer, my phone number will still be visible.
 If that happens, I have to use an anonymizing proxy (with the hope that they will strip those headers) or use Opera Mini (which is a bit limited for some purpose).